BC Gov seeks to seize two properties they say are connected to cannabis trafficking

 | David Brown

-The BC Government filed a civil lawsuit in the BC Supreme Court on November 12 against a Kelowna business they say was purchased with and operating as a money laundering operation for drug trafficking, primarily cannabis.
+The BC Government filed a civil lawsuit in the BC Supreme Court on November 12 against a Kelowna business they say was purchased with proceeds of crime and operating as a money laundering operation for drug trafficking, primarily cannabis.

 The province’s director of civil forfeiture says All Out Customs & Collision Ltd. in Kelowna is a front operation that does not conduct any legitimate business.

-Police raided the business in December 2023, following an investigation that began in February of the same year.
-Police seized 8.2 kilograms of cannabis and about three kilograms of cannabis oil, as well as a smaller amount of cocaine, MDMA and psilocybin mushrooms.
+Police raided the business in December 2023 following an investigation that began in February of the same year.
+Police seized 8.2 kilograms of cannabis and about three kilograms of cannabis oil, as well as smaller amounts of cocaine, MDMA and psilocybin mushrooms.
 Police also seized $17,000 in cash.
 The owner of the business and the two properties the province seeks to seize, Richard Kelly Madore, was arrested at the time.

 The BC Civil Forfeiture Office contends that one of the properties it wants to seize, Madore’s home, was purchased with the proceeds of crime, along with his All Out Customs business and property.